Teaching in the AI Era

 Top Tips

-• Establish and communicate your course policy on AI, and explain what unpermitted aid for assignments means for your course.
+• Establish and communicate your course policy on AI, and explain what unpermitted aid for assignments means for your course (view our template statements).
 State your policy in your course syllabus and the Course Policies and Norms form, and then follow up in class with your students.
-If AI tools are allowed in your course, provide students with, or allow students to generate, recommendations about how to use these tools most effectively.
-If AI tools are not allowed or allowed in only limited circumstances in your course, explain why.

 • Get to know generative AI tools and how they might emerge in your course context.
 Consider running a few of your course’s assignment(s) through one or several AI tools.
 Discuss your findings with your students and explain how the AI tool’s output compares to your expectations for their work.